GoFungible/gofungible-site/docs/01 - stack/04 - immutability/immutability.md

 * We must guarantee immutability of the Diamond to prevent changes on the features included in the Diamond.

-* We must guarantee that facets comply with Fungible Standard principles.
+* We must guarantee that Features provided by the Facets comply with Fungible Standard principles.